idiap/bob/python/doc/TutorialsMachine.rst

 Linear machine
 ==============

-This machine executes the simple operation :math:`y = \mathbf{W} x`, where `y` is the output vector, `x` is the input vector and `W` is a matrix (2D array) stored in the machine.
-The input vector `x` should be composed of double-precision floating-point elements.
+This machine executes the simple operation :math:`y = \mathbf{W} x`, where :math:`y`
+is the output vector, :math:`x` is the input vector and :math:`W` is a matrix (2D array) stored in the machine.
+The input vector :math:`x` should be composed of double-precision floating-point elements.
 The output will also be in double-precision.
 Here is how to use a :py:class:`bob.machine.LinearMachine`:

 .. doctest::